-It’s usually pretty easy to determine who your beneficiary should be because, in almost all cases, it’s going to be your spouse or your kids.
+It’s usually pretty easy to determine who your beneficiary should be because, in almost all cases, it will be your spouse or your kids.

 Despite this, if you’re confused, call the company that holds your insurance policy.
 They’ll be able to give you some direction based on your scenario.

-If this does not apply to you, for example, if you have life insurance, because of a loan or liability, or final expenses that you don’t want your parents to pay for, the beneficiary would be your parents or potentially your best friend.
+If this does not apply to you, for example, if you have life insurance because of a loan, liability, or final expenses you don’t want your parents to pay for, the beneficiary would be your parents or your best friend.

-Nevertheless, if they were to pass, there are what’s called contingent or secondary beneficiaries.
+Nevertheless, there would be contingent or secondary beneficiaries if they were to pass.
 Depending on the company you’re talking to, they mean the same thing.